AI-Hypercomputer/xpk/README.md

 ## Storage
+Currently XPK supports two types of storages: Cloud Storage FUSE and Google Cloud Filestore.

+### FUSE
-Currently xpk supports Cloud Storage FUSE.
-A FUSE adapter that lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.
+A FUSE adapter lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.

 To use the GCS FUSE with XPK user needs to:
 - create a [Storage Bucket](https://pantheon.corp.google.com/storage/)